bencherdev/bencher/README.md

     />
   </a>
 </p>

+There is also a [pre-built image from CI](https://github.com/orgs/bencherdev/packages/container/package/bencher-dev-container) available for each branch: `ghcr.io/bencherdev/bencher-dev-container`

 ## License
 All content that resides under any directory or [feature](https://doc.rust-lang.org/cargo/reference/features.html) named "plus" is licensed under the [Bencher Plus License](license/LICENSE-PLUS).